 I call myself "The living woman"...because that's my prayer for my art, my beliefs and my convictions...my love for my people.
 I want to have unlimited success.
 I want to be heard and I want to be large enough to instigate and bring about change...real CHANGE...in the lives of black women and girls.
 No more being called "strong black women", I want to advance my own mantra..."the living woman"...those of us whose loyalty is to our wombs and who endeavor to live our lives for our own paradise and not the ends of all who betrayed us.

 I want to set the seeds for the restoration of Africa and to humanize and affirm blackness--by itself, not mixed--but BLACK as in all black put together.
 I want to see a revolution of authentic blackness born in those who are truly black in color, because for the people with black skin and African hair...the more things have changed, the more they've stayed the same.

 Kola Boof has been interviewed by MSNBC (2-part interview), CNN, FOX and featured in Time, the NY Times, TV Guide, Harper's, Yahoo News and NY Post.
-Her next novel, "She Wiped It On the Wall" comes out in 2014.
+Her next novel, "I Am My Own Daughter" comes out in 2015.